Scythian Lamb Facts

 Not surprisingly, given its common name, the Scythian Lamb possesses a quite unusual nature.
 It also has a somewhat unique stature for a tree fern.
 That holds true due to the fact that this species only attains an average height of 3.25 ft (1 m) when erect.

 But, the rhizomes of the species garner the most interest.
 This part of the plant evolved a covering of long, golden colored hairs resembling sheep’s wool.
 This also grows extremely thick in nature.
-This evergreen fern grows slowly, and typically in alkali-rich soils.
+The evergreen fern grows slowly, and typically in alkali-rich soils.

 - Kingdom: Plantae